Search

 6. Qualified longevity annuity contracts (QLAC) may be more accessible

-Additionally, QLACs will now include a provision that allows a person to cancel the contract within 90 days.
+QLACs also now include a provision that allows a person to cancel the contract within 90 days.

 Need help navigating SECURE Act 2.0 changes?